REPROCELL Brand: Alvetex®

-Cells grown in Alvetex possess a natural tissue-like structure that enables them to function in a more physiologically relevant manner.
-Alvetex 3D culture enables cells to maintain their in vivo morphology, behavior and responsiveness within an in vitro model system.
+Cells grown in Alvetex maintain their in vivo morphology, behaviour and responsiveness within an in vitro model system.

 Alvetex is available in multiple configurations including multi-well plates and hanging well inserts allowing a variety of approaches and cell culture applications.

 Alvetex perfusion plates

 Different Alvetex architectures to suit your research needs

 Alvetex is currently available in two types: Alvetex Scaffold and Alvetex Strata.
 Both materials are presented as 200 µm thick membranes of highly porous cross-linked polystyrene.
 The difference is in their fine structure and architecture.

 Alvetex Scaffold, our market leading product, is primarily designed for three dimensional culture of dissociated mammalian cells within the scaffold.
 Average void size: 42 μm.

 Alvetex Strata, our second generation product, is primarily designed to support the growth of cells and intact tissues on the surface of the membrane.
 Average void size: 15 μm.

 Growth of mammalian cells in 3D has been practiced for many decades using various materials and approaches.
 Alvetex 3D cell culture technology was originally pioneered in the laboratory of Professor Stefan Przyborski at Durham University (UK).